DevTechJr/shopify_admin_mcp/README.md

 ## 📩 Questions or Feedback?

-Feel free to open an issue or email [you@example.com].
-Proudly built for the Shopify team with ❤️ by Anirudh.
+🕹 Feel free to open an issue or connect with me on Linkedin.

+🛠️🛍 Proudly built for the Shopify team with ❤️ by Anirudh.